Free British bank accounts not sustainable, PwC report finds

-LONDON, Feb 2 (Reuters) - British banks’ practice of offering free current or checking accounts for customers who remain in credit is unsustainable and increases the risk of future mis-selling scandals, a report by consultants PwC argued on Monday.
+LONDON (Reuters) - British banks’ practice of offering free current or checking accounts for customers who remain in credit is unsustainable and increases the risk of future mis-selling scandals, a report by consultants PwC [PWC.UL] argued on Monday.

-Most major banks in Britain such as Lloyds and Barclays offer free banking alongside paid-for accounts providing perks such as travel and mobile phone insurance.
+Most major banks in Britain such as Lloyds (LLOY.L) and Barclays (BARC.L) offer free banking alongside paid-for accounts providing perks such as travel and mobile phone insurance.

 But the policy remains controversial and some politicians, regulators and bankers have called for it to end, so banks don’t try to squeeze profits from customers elsewhere.
 They say ending it would make charges more transparent and improve competition and levels of service.